Rulebox-io/getting-started/README.md

 ### Automotive

 #### 001 Basic Search ([view](examples/automotive/001_basic_search.md))
 Defines a vehicle object.
-The rule tests the fuel type equals a value, the year is between two vales and the bodystyle is in a list of provided values.
+The rule tests the fuel type equals a value, the year is between two values and the bodystyle is in a list of provided values.

 ##### Examples of
 - In